Kaitlynpham-ng/spatial-query-algorithms/README.md

 def merge_skylines_1d(skylines):
-    """
-    Merge partial skylines after divide-and-conquer.

-    WHY: points in left and right halves each have local skylines; after sorting by x, a point is globally non-dominated iff its y is strictly less than the minimum y seen so far (1D screening along increasing x).
-    """
     combined = []  # Pool of all candidate points from subproblems for s in skylines:  # For each partial skyline list combined.extend(s)  # Append all its points